-Whilst we are making progress, we are not complacent.
+Whilst have made progress, we are not complacent.
 We will continue to learn and are determined to meet the challenges presented by this complex and ever evolving issue.

 We continue in our efforts to make it as difficult as possible for those looking to exploit vulnerable workers to do so in our business or in our supply chain.